-Justin visited the doctor and a chiropractor and had X-rays of his spine.
+Justin visited a doctor and a chiropractor and had X-rays of his spine.
 Everything seemed fine.
 The doctor suggested physical therapy.
-Before starting physical therapy, Justin requested an MRI to rule out a bulged disc.
-The MRI showed a mass.
-They were referred to Duke for additional tests.
+Before starting physical therapy, though, Justin requested an MRI to rule out a bulged disc.
+That MRI revealed a mass.
+He was referred to Duke for additional tests.

 “You hear the word cancer and in many ways it seems very unreal,” said Kristy.
 “It feels like you’re just living in a dream, just hoping you’ll wake up.
 Everybody thought it was just a benign mass and it was just causing some pain.
-And when they had done a scan of his body, there were just so many tumors they just lit up everywhere.
+But when they had done a scan of his body…there were just so many tumors they lit up everywhere.
 It was extremely, extremely advanced.”

 The cancer had spread from his lungs to his neck, bones and liver.